rck/distupgrade/README.md

 ```

 `dist-upgrade.py` simplifies the whole process.
 It runs `apt-get update`, then lists then
-number of updates per repository and interactively ask to install them.
+number of updates per repository and interactively asks to install them.
 Usually, this is
 enough and I hit enter to install the updates. `dist-upgrade.py` allows to review the list
 of upgrades in a pager (yeah), and then asks again to install the updates.